bradley1337/bradley1337/README.md

 ### **About me:** &nbsp; ![](https://komarev.com/ghpvc/?username=bradley1337&label=Visitors&color=6a0dad&style=plastic)

-- 🔭 I’m currently working on: Bubbly (A FiveM Project)
+- 🔭 I’m currently working on: Yamato (A FiveM Project)
 - 🌱 I’m currently studing: Cyber Security & C#! ( aiming to become a pentester! <3 )
 - 📫 How to reach me: On discord! bradley#1337 <3